FBI Transform in Gevrey Classes and Anosov Flows: Introduction

 \subsection{Helffer--Sj\"ostrand theory.}

 Our use of the FBI transform is deeply inspired by the work of Bernard Helffer and Sj\"ostrand \cite{Helffer-Sjostrand-86,Sjostrand-96-convex-obstacle}.
 We will rely in particular on the notion of \emph{complex Lagrangian deformation} of the cotangent bundle.
-This concept is deeply related with the notion of \emph{escape function}, which is maybe more popular nowadays.
+This concept is closely related with the notion of \emph{escape function}, which is maybe more popular nowadays.
 The idea of escape function has a long history.
-It is linked to the technique of positive commutators, that appears in \'Eric Mourre's estimates \cite{Mourre-81} for example.
+It is linked to the technique of positive commutators, that appears in H\"ormander's proof of propagation of singularities or in \'Eric Mourre's estimates \cite{Mourre-81} for example.
 It was introduced by Helffer and Sj\"ostrand \cite{Helffer-Sjostrand-86} to study quantum tunneling effects for some electric Schr\"odinger operators.
 The central idea is the following: given a (pseudo-)differential operator $P$ with principal symbol $p$, if one can build a function $G$ that decreases along the Hamiltonian flow $(\Phi_t)_{t \in \R}$ of $p$ in some region of phase space, then one can gain some sub-principal micro-ellipticity in that region.
 Helffer and Sj\"ostrand introduced a framework involving the FBI transform to implement this idea.
 Escape functions have since been popularized and have become very much an independent technique.